wealthwallet/wealthwallet/README.md

 Finally, we loop through the assets again to see how they've change.
 As you can see, 50% of the funds sent was swapped for WBTC and the other 50% was swapped for WETH.

 ## Rebalance
+Let's say you want to modify your portfolio's structure or are simply overdue for rebalancing, wealthwallet makes rebalancing simple.
 ```javascript
 console.log("\n\nBEFORE REBALANCE\n");